Weekend Recipe: Cinnamon Swirl Bread | KCET

 1 large egg, lightly beaten

-8. Transfer pans to wire rack and let cool for 5 minutes.
-Remove loaves from pans, return to rack, and cool to room temperature before slicing, about 2 hours.
+6. Using potholders, transfer skillet to wire rack and let loaf cool for 10 minutes.
+Being careful of hot skillet handle, remove loaf from skillet, return to rack, and let cool to room temperature, about 2 hours, before serving.

 Want recipes and food news emailed directly to you?
 Sign up for the new Food newsletter here!